ddiss/icyci/readme.md

 gpg2 --locate-keys torvalds@kernel.org gregkh@kernel.org
 ```

-In case you haven't already, ensure that the user running icyCI has
+In case you haven't already, ensure that the user running icyCI has a Git
-a git user.name:
+user.name configured:
 ```sh
 git config --global user.name "icyCI"
 ```

-Create a new repository to store the test results.
+Create a new Git repository to store the test results.
 This example uses a local
-directory, but a remote host could also be used.
+directory, but a remote repository could also be used.
 ```sh
 git init --bare ~/icyci-linux-results
 ```